Pawn shop loans might seem like a good option for fast cash when you need it, but they could end up costing much more than anticipated.

-Unlike with a payday loan, there’s no unending cycle of debt and no ding in your credit score.
-But depending on what you put up for collateral, that could be a big loss for you.
+Depending on what you put up for collateral, that could be a big loss for you.
 If you’re a freelancer who trades in their laptop, for example, you may not be able to work if you’re unable to pay back your loan.
 Give up something of sentimental value like a family heirloom, and you could be kicking yourself for defaulting on that loan for the rest of your life.

 While a pawn shop loan might seem like a good idea in theory, in practice it can be an expensive and risky proposition.
 If you’re considering taking out a pawn shop loan, do yourself a favor and read up on the risks first.
 Here are five reasons you may want to keep your belongings out of a pawnbroker’s hands.